leonardoCorti/ultimate-to-do/README.md

 - simple interface with sensible defaults with powerful configuration options

 ### Easily Synchronizable
-Synchronization is a key aspect of Ultimate Todo, featuring:
+Synchronization is a key aspect of Utd - Ubiquitous Todo, featuring:

 - Optional Self-Hostable Server: Use your own infrastructure for complete data control
 - Single-File Database: Sync your tasks however you prefer